How to treat hepatitis B safely

 • Alcohol (very harmful to the liver)

-A balanced diet reduces stress on your liver and supports recovery.
+A balanced diet reduces workload on your liver and enhance recovery.

 4. Avoid Alcohol Completely

-Alcohol can worsen liver damage and speed up disease progression.
-Even small amounts can be harmful if you have Hepatitis B.
+Alcohol increases liver damage and speed up the rate of disease advancing.
+Even minute amounts can be dangerous if you are positive to Hepatitis B.

 5. Use Medications Carefully

-• Always consult a doctor before taking new medications
+• Always seek consent of medical personnel before taking new medications

 6. Maintain Good Hygiene